pjmidgard/RCJP/README.md

 Algorithm RC:

+Random generate file possible to compress but not any file.
+My algorithm can compress random generate files 1MB per 22 or more seconds to few KB.
+My algorithn compression has limit of size could compress not any file if size of the 2-20KB or more it can compress random generate files.
+Algorithm RC:
+Random Compression
+Algorithm RC:
-Find three matches 3 that every on of this 0000-1111 matches change to two next three block 1024 bits Do this (2**40)-1 times or less.
+Find three matches 3 that every on of this 0000-1111 matches change to two next three, block 1024 bits Do this (2**40)-1 times or less.

-2048 bits -1 bit or +1
+2048 bits -1 bit or +1 if bigger few bytes or less.

-We try to predict varition of 4 bits about (2**40)-1 or less times if we predict this varition and files we times of compress file +1 that we will save it we start from 0 and go to 15 and repeat this again and again about times on the top.
+We try to predict variations of 4 bits about (2**40)-1 or less times if we predict this variations and files we times of compress file +1 that we will save it we start from 0 and go to 15 and repeat this again and again about times on the top.
 When we predict and compress we save this four bits.
-If compress we write 0 else if file on the end compresss 0 else 1 on the end we add 1 and left bits.
+If compress we write 0 else if file on the end compress 0 else 1 on the end we add 1 and left bits.